Hagridaa/GraphQl-and-React/README.md

 Learning the basic of GraphQl with "Hands on: Full-Stack development with GraphQl and React" (also Express.js,Apollo,MySql and Docker).
 Making a small app where user can post/edit/delete news.

+Learning about Docker.
+I didnt want to install Mysql to my computer so I learned about Docker.
+When you want to use my app, you dont have to install everything to your computer.
+You just install Docker and then you can run everything in containers.

 ## How to run:
 * to start the frontend type: npm run client:build
 * to start the backend type: npm run server